uzh-rpg/IROS2020-FPV-VIO-Competition/README.md

 ### Report
 In addition to the estimated trajectories, the participants are required to submit a short report (maximum **4** pages, 10MB, pdf) summarizing their approach.
-The reports of all teams will be published on the website after the competition.
+The reports of all teams will be published on the website after the competition ([like for the previous edition](http://rpg.ifi.uzh.ch/uzh-fpv.html)).
 The format of the report is left to the discretion of the participants, however the report must specify the following information:
 * A brief overview of the approach:
   * Filter or optimization-based (or else)?